Skip to content

 1. The attention economy.
 Global social media advertising revenue hit $276.7 billion.
 MIT researchers (Vosoughi, Roy, and Aral, Science, 2018) found that false stories spread approximately six times faster than accurate ones — humans triggered by surprise and disgust share faster than those moved by trust.
 Engagement algorithms weight outrage approximately 5x over neutral content.
 The $276.7 billion flows toward whatever keeps thumbs moving.
 What keeps thumbs moving is anger.

 2. The debt architecture.
 In most modern banking systems, money enters circulation through lending.
 The bank creates the principal as a deposit but does not create the money needed to pay the interest.
 Total debt always exceeds total money supply — by arithmetic, not conspiracy.
 Student debt: $1.84 trillion.
 Total household debt: over $17 trillion.
-The national debt: $38 trillion, with $1 trillion in annual interest payments alone.
+The national debt: over $38.9 trillion (Treasury, late 2025), with annual interest payments now running close to $3 billion per day — roughly $1.1 trillion a year, exceeding the defense budget.

 3. Regulatory capture.
 A 2016 BMJ study found that a significant portion of the 107 FDA officials who participated in drug approvals between 2001 and 2010 subsequently took positions at the companies whose products they had approved.
 NBER research documents similar patterns in patent examination.
 Not bribery.
 Ordinary hiring incentives that produce the same effect.